Monday, December 27, 2010

 A Monkey Bay Christmas

-As the holiday season approached, Pat (Mobetah) suggested, and we collectively decided to get Christmas gifts for the family that lives here at the marina and looks after the owner's property.
+As the holiday season approached, Pat (Mobetah) suggested, and we collectively decided to buy Christmas gifts for the family who live here at the marina and look after the owner's property.
 We are all close with the family, especially the children, so we really looked forward to Christmas morning.
-Below is a link to pictures of our Christmas Day.
 We all delighted in watching the family open their gifts and then playing with the children for a while.

 In the afternoon, we had reservations at Kangaroo Las Mexicanas Restaurante, and everyone at Monkey Bay went.
 They were overwhelmed at the restaurant with the number of guests.
-While they took reservations to know how much food to prepare, in the end, they had 60-some guests all to be fed at the same time, so our scheduled 2 o'clock Christmas dinner of turkey, roast pork, and prawns was served at about 4 o'clock.
+While they had reservations about how much food to prepare, in the end, they had 60-some guests to feed at once, so our scheduled 2 o'clock Christmas dinner of turkey, roast pork, and prawns was served at about 4 o'clock.
 Other than the delay, we had a relaxing time in a beautiful setting.

 Terry and Sandy (Gambit II)